Camelon F.C. (1884): Junior football

 A new Junior club was founded in the aftermath, playing at the Camelon Public Park, but this side petered out in 1910.
 A new club, Camelon Juniors F.C., was formed in 1920 to provide football in the town.

 Colours

 The club originally played in black and white "quarters" - in the context of the time, this refers to halves, with the sleeves counterchanged - and navy shorts.
 In 1886 the club changed its shirts to chocolate and blue halves but retained the shorts.
 From 1897 the club wore blue shirts and white shorts.
+Its change jersey was white.

 Ground

 The club originally played home matches at Camelon House, but moved to the Victoria Park from 1885.
 Victoria Park was used as the venue for the final of the Stirlingshire Cup every year from 1886 to 1891, except for 1890.